nlopez59/MortgageWorkspace/WaaS_Setup/readme.md

 ## A beginners guide to Cobol CICS/DB2 application development
-This is for those new to zOS application development concepts.
+This is for those new to zOS application development.
 The goal is to provide an overview of how mainframe applications work.
 Using the sample 'MortgageApplication' (MortApp) in this repo, you will understand:
   - how CICS/DB2 applications are designed
   - how the are built with [IBM Dependency Based Build (DBB)](https://www.ibm.com/products/dependency-based-build)
   - the system resources used on a zOS environment like a WaaS 3.1 stock image.